 Unlike humans, the oil in the vehicle is not counted as energy intended to propel the car.

-• Cars have separate oil tanks designed to lubricate the engine, so we do not consider oil as available energy.
+- Cars have separate oil tanks designed to lubricate the engine, so we do not consider oil as available energy.
 The human body has a similar need for natural emulsified oils/fats for maintenance, but there is no separate container; it uses a mechanism of routing the required nutrients and is suitable for regeneration.
-Long-term care and tissue regeneration are not utilized as available energy as in a vehicle.
+Long-term care and tissue regeneration are not utilized as much as available energy in a vehicle.

 The insulin hormone (produced in the pancreas) plays a significant role in the dynamic routing of food and beverages.